yaradaudt/articles-summaries/README.md

 # 📰 AI Article Summarizer

 An intelligent web application that uses Artificial Intelligence to generate concise and informative summaries of online articles.
 The project combines web scraping for content extraction and a local Large Language Model (LLM) for processing and generating summaries.
 Feel free to clone, fork, contribute or use it for learning.
-The "env" example file is in case you're not using a local LLM.
+The "env" example file is made for you to include your own User Agent.

 ## 🎯 Purpose